Regularized Laplacian determinants of self-similar fractals: Acknowledgments

 \section{Acknowledgments}

 We thank Professors Robert S. Strichartz, Gerald Dunne and Peter Grabner for helpful discussions and Anders Karlsson for suggesting the problem.
 The last-named author would also like to thank the Mathematics Department at the University of Connecticut for the hospitality during his research stay.
+Research of the first named author is supported by the Simons Foundation (via a Collaboration Grant for Mathematicians \#523544).
+Research of the second-named author is supported in part by NSF grant DMS-1613025.